Wouldn’t you love to smash your content out of the ring every time?

 So make a list of everything you did or experienced yesterday such as getting up from bed, brushing your teeth, walking the dog, doing yoga, and so on.
 Now, for each activity, come up with a metaphor or analogy.

-Training your brain to make connections between two unrelated things will make you more creative and imaginative.
-Practice it enough and you’ll find that metaphors and similes will come to you naturally as you write your posts.
+Training your brain to make connections between two unrelated things will get your creativity flowing and make you more imaginative.
+Practice it enough and you’ll find that metaphors and similes will come to you naturally as you tackle your next post or writing project.

 Hint: Finding great analogies is crazy-hard.
 Use this guide to make sure you’re doing it right.